mjhong0708/amp/docs/useamp.rst

     calc = Amp(descriptor=..., model=...)
     images = ...

-Then the calculator object and the images are passed to the `Annealer` module and the simulated-annealing search is performed by reducing the temperature from the initial maximum value `Tmax` to the final minimum value `Tmin` in number of steps `steps`:
+Then the calculator object and the images are passed to the :class:`~amp.utilities.Annealer` module and the simulated-annealing search is performed by reducing the temperature from the initial maximum value `Tmax` to the final minimum value `Tmin` in number of steps `steps`:

 .. code-block:: python